 Dog-Friendly Shopping Centres in QLD

-Queensland is home to at least two dog-friendly shopping centres, both on the Gold Coast.
+Queensland is home to at least two dog-friendly shopping centres, both on the Gold Coast, plus dog-friendly indoor markets in Brisbane.

 Q Super Centre, Mermaid Waters